 In a city as large and vibrant as Toronto, certain levels of noise are reasonable and reflect life in a densely populated city.
 The Noise Bylaw balances the city’s vibrancy with the needs of residents and visitors, and provides time restrictions and sound level limits for various types of noise.

-The City responds to persistent and recurring noise.
 Noise complaints are prioritized so that requests that are more frequent and impactful to residents can be responded to most effectively.
-As such, the City may not investigate an isolated or infrequent noise complaint.
+As such, City staff may not investigate an isolated or infrequent noise complaint in order to ensure more persistent and recurring noise issues are investigated.
 Bylaw enforcement officers are not emergency responders, do not respond to noise complaints on an emergency basis, and do not have the authority to immediately stop a noise event.

 Before submitting a noise complaint, please learn more about the noise regulations and the types of complaints the City can respond to.

-Amplified sound (for example, music from bars or concerts)
+Amplified sound and instrument sound (for example, music from bars or concerts)

 Noise will be measured by bylaw enforcement officers using sound meters and compared against the standards as identified in the bylaw.
-Measurement will be taken by trained staff from the point where the noise is heard.
+Measurement will be taken by trained staff from an indoor or outdoor point of reception.
+Instrument sound refers to sound made by any musical instrument, including the unamplified playing of percussion instruments.
 Ambient (background noise) will be taken into consideration when conducting measurements.

 Amplified sound is not permitted on private patios, on sidewalk cafés or by busker permit holders (unless the permit holder has obtained a street event permit under the Use of Streets and Sidewalks Bylaw).